 - Resume or Curriculum Vita (CV) (1-2 pages)

 - GRE Scores and TOEFL or IELTS Scores (if required)

 - Application Fee Payment

 1) STATEMENT OF PURPOSE: Give a brief statement outlining (i) the global issues you are interested in studying and (ii) the main questions driving your intellectual interest in global processes.
 Please also refer to your past academic work, and your plans for future occupation or profession.
 Please include information about yourself, your goals, and anything else you feel will help the admission committee understand who you are and why you want to attend our program.
-Also include any additional information that may assist the selection committee in evaluating your preparation and aptitude for graduate study in the Global Studies Department at UCSB.
+Also include any additional information that may assist the selection committee in evaluating your preparation and aptitude for graduate study in Global Studies.

 Please put your name on each page of your Statement of Purpose, Personal Achievements, CV, etc.; recommended length for the statement is 2-3 pages.